-Increasing stormwater recharge also results in the capture and recharge of dry-weather runoff.
+Increasing storm water recharge also results in the capture and recharge of dry-weather runoff.
 Capturing and recharging storm water and dry-weather runoff improves water quality in the Santa Ana River, reducing the concentrations of metals, nutrients, pathogens, and other constituents of concern.
 These contaminants are eliminated during recharge through soil-aquifer treatment processes and thus are not a concern for groundwater degradation.
-In fact, the total dissolved solids (TDS) and nitrogen concentrations in storm water recharge are very low, and subsequently increasing stormwater recharge lowers the TDS and nitrate concentration in groundwater.
-In summary, increasing the recharge of storm water and dry-weather runoff increases the sustainable yield of the Chino Basin and improves the water quality of both the Chino Basin and the Santa Ana River, the latter being a regional benefit extending to other Santa Ana River Watershed parties and Santa Ana River Watershed habitat.
+In fact, the total dissolved solids (TDS) and nitrogen concentrations in storm water recharge are very low, and subsequently increasing storm water recharge lowers the TDS and nitrate concentration in groundwater.
+In summary, increasing the recharge of storm water and dryweather runoff increases the sustainable yield of the Chino Basin and improves the water quality of both the Chino Basin and the Santa Ana River, the latter being a regional benefit extending to other Santa Ana River Watershed parties and Santa Ana River Watershed habitat.

-2.4 Recharge Master Plan Activities and Project Implementation with construction occurring between 2004 and 2014.
+2.4 Recharge Master Plan Activities and Project Implementation

+Pursuant to the OBMP and the Peace Agreement, the IEUA, Watermaster, the CBWCD, the SBCFCD, and the region's cities and water districts completed a recharge master plan in 2001 (hereafter the 2001 Recharge Master Plan or 2001 RMP) and began its implementation in 2001 with construction occurring between 2004 and 2014.
 Seventeen existing flood retention facilities were modified to increase diversion rates, increase conservation storage, and subsequently increase the recharge of storm water and dry-weather runoff.
 And, two new recharge facilities were constructed.
 Figure 4 shows these facilities.
 The cost of these recharge improvements was about \$60 million, of which half came from grants provided from Proposition 13 bonds and other grants with the remainder paid for by the IEUA and Watermaster.